 In 2012 Nicholson, K. E.; Crother, B. I.; Guyer, C.; Savage, J.M. in their work “It is time for a new classification of anoles (Squamata: Dactyloidae)” wrote “Which species are assigned to a genus is somewhat arbitrary.
 Although all species within a genus are supposed to be “similar” there are no objective criteria for grouping species into genera”.

 The very same problem we have with Neocaridina vs Caridina taxonomy.
-For example, even now days, the biologists complain about Neocaridina and Caridina taxonomy, I quote:
+For example, even nowadays, the biologists complain about Neocaridina and Caridina taxonomy, I quote:

 - “taxonomy is complex and partially in conflict, leading to some confusion in the respective literature”